jameswquinn/webpack-preact-jest-app/README.md

 1. Install Vercel CLI: `npm i -g vercel`
 2. Run: `vercel`
 3. Follow the prompts to link your project and deploy

+## Environment Variables

+This project uses environment variables for configuration.
+The `.env.example` file provides a template with the following variables:

+- `APP_NAME`: Name of the application
+- `NODE_ENV`: Current environment (development/production)
+- `PORT`: Server port number
+- `MAX_IMAGE_SIZE`: Maximum allowed image size in bytes
+- `ALLOWED_IMAGE_TYPES`: Comma-separated list of allowed image file types
+- `VERCEL_API_TOKEN`: API token for Vercel deployments
+- `DB_HOST`, `DB_USER`, `DB_PASS`, `DB_NAME`: Database connection details (if applicable)
+- `REDIS_URL`: URL for Redis cache (if used)
+- `LOG_LEVEL`: Logging level
+- `ENABLE_WEBP_CONVERSION`: Feature flag for WebP conversion
+- `ENABLE_LAZY_LOADING`: Feature flag for image lazy loading
+- `GOOGLE_ANALYTICS_ID`: Google Analytics ID (if used)
+- `CDN_URL`: URL for Content Delivery Network (if used)
+- `JWT_SECRET`: Secret key for JWT authentication
+- `CORS_ORIGIN`: Allowed origin for CORS

+Make sure to set these variables in your `.env.development` and `.env.production` files as needed.

+## Troubleshooting

+If you encounter any issues, try the following:

+1. Ensure all dependencies are installed: `npm install`
+2. Clear the cache: `npm cache clean --force`
+3. Delete the `node_modules` folder and reinstall: `rm -rf node_modules && npm install`
+4. Ensure your Node.js version is compatible (14 or later)
+5. Check the console for any error messages and refer to the error message for specific troubleshooting steps

+If issues persist, please open an issue on the GitHub repository.

+## Performance Considerations

+The responsive image approach used in this project offers several performance benefits:
+- Reduced bandwidth usage by serving appropriately sized images
+- Faster load times, especially on mobile devices
+- Improved Core Web Vitals scores

+## Browser Support

+This project supports modern browsers including:
+- Chrome (and Chromium-based browsers) version 60+
+- Firefox version 55+
+- Safari version 11+
+- Edge version 79+

+## Customization

+To customize the responsive image sizes:
+1. Modify the `sizes` array in `config/webpack.common.js`
+2. Update the `webpSrcSet` and `fallbackSrcSet` in `src/components/ResponsiveImage/ResponsiveImage.js`

+For other customizations, refer to the respective configuration files.

 ## Contributing